jschultz21/GigMappr/readme.md

 ## Planning

 All planning and wireframing was done on Friday.
 Please see photos included in planning folder.
 Tools used for planning: whiteboard, Trello.
+The team created a list of desired features to implement, and sorted them by priority allowing us to make incremental progress and add new features once we completed the MVP.

 ## Unsolved Issues
 Add to Calendar button on concert show pages